kanriapp/website/src/content/docs/guides/import-from-trello.md

 ---
-title: Import boards from Trello®
+title: Import boards from Trello™
-description: A guide for importing boards from Trello.
+description: A guide for importing boards from Trello™.
 ---

 Coming soon